 The Predator, released last September, wasn’t a total disaster.
 Evolution, climate change and hybridization are all discussed (some not so successfully) in terms of broadening the loose mythology that ties each of the films together.
 A young, possibly genius boy is written into the film and there’s a ton of f-bombs dropped throughout.
 At first, I wondered why a kid was worked into the hard R-rated movie (and really the first in the franchise as a main character), and thought the character could have and should have been older.
 And whenever Olivia Munn appeared onscreen, all I could wonder about was her deleted scene, instead of focusing on the developing storyline.

 After all filming of the movie was complete, it was revealed that Munn appeared in a scene with a sex offender (who just happened to be the director’s friend).
-It was deleted before the movie was released and it actually got more publicity that the overall movie did.
-In fact, the film’s terrible marketing should have been a pre-release indicator, along with no media screening in our local area.
+It was deleted before the movie was released and it actually got more publicity than the overall movie.
+In fact, the film’s terrible marketing campaign should have been a pre-release indicator, along with no media screening in our local area.
 Together, these, along with not-so-great word of mouth and featuring C-list actors in a B-movie created very little box office to write home about.